 Sharon's expert tip: With 30 taps and 90 bottles, you may want to check the restaurant's online beer list and descriptions before heading out on a busy weekend night so you're ready to order.

-Recommended for Sports Bars because: Located in trendy Rittenhouse, this venue is open late for those who want food as well as drink with their game day outing.
+Recommended for Sports Bars because: Located in trendy Rittenhouse, this venue is open late for those who want food as well as a drink with their game-day outing.

-Sharon's expert tip: If you're a Quizzo lover, this venue is a great spot to stop by and join in.
+Sharon's expert tip: If you're a Quizzo lover, this venue is a great spot to stop by and test your knowledge with some fun trivia .

 This Northern Liberties venue is not visible from the street, so venture in and check it out for yourself.
 From concerts to yoga festivals, this is a space made for fun.
 With some pegging it as a hotspot for hipsters, it turns down no one for conversation and game-viewing.
 Food is typical American sports bar fare, and drinks go along for the ride to sweeten the experience.
 Come to one of the many special events held here for a great time with good company.
 Parking is known to be tough here, but once you've arrived, it's all good inside this cozy community venue.